 For the classic Hackett Chelsea cut, think James Bond, who never lets trivial matters such as saving the world from super-villains get in the way of rocking a good suit … It tapers in to define the waist, with double venting used at the rear to ensure that the snug fit doesn’t become constrictive when sitting, or grappling with Russian spies.
 As you would expect with classic British style, combining subtlety and sharpness is the key here; high armholes accentuate a strong chest, but little to no padding allows the shoulder to gradually slope down, providing a more natural silhouette than Italian suits.

 Tanner wears this navy pinstripe suit on two occasions in Skyfall, and he wears it with a different shirt and tie each time.
 He favours stripes shirts.
-The first shirt is white with a pattern of thick light blue, medium blue and navy stripes, and the second shirt is cornflower blue with thick white stripes.
+The first shirt is white with a pattern of thick light blue, mid blue and navy stripes, and the second shirt is mid blue with thick white stripes.
 Both shirts have a spread collar with medium-length points and a considerable half-inch of tie space.
 The collar is too wide and short for Tanner’s round head.
 A more moderate spread with longer points would better flatter Tanner’s face.
 The shirts have double cuffs.

 When pairing a striped shirt with a striped suit the stripes need to be considerably different so they don’t clash.
 Usually the difference is achieved in the scale; the stripes on the second shirt (see below) are spaced much closer together than the stripes on the suit are.
 Though the spacing of the first shirt’s stripes is similar to the spacing of the suit’s stripes, the much more intense stripes on the shirt prevent it from clashing with the very subtle pinstripes on the suit.